elfasiShir/Nonogram_solver/README.md

 [bearwulf.pythonanywhere.com](http://bearwulf.pythonanywhere.com)
 ## How to use
-- Dimention and cordinates should be depicted as ints seperated by kama .ex: "3,2", "10,10"
+- dimension and cordinates should be depicted as ints seperated by kama .ex: "3,2", "10,10"
-- Usually dimentions above 10 will take a long time to load
+- Usually dimensions above 10 will take a long time to load
 ## Node modes:
 -  1 : True "marked in" node
 - -1 : False, "marked out" node, as in, cannot be marked 1